FAQs

 Where will I stay?

-You’ll have a shared fully furnished apartment in a residential, yet centrally located neighborhood, Prati.
 No apartment will have less than three students or more than six.
 Apartments with more than four students have a second bathroom.
 No bedroom within any apartment will have more than three beds.
 Bedding is provided.
 Each apartment have a living space, fully stocked kitchen facilities, and a washing machine.
 Your instructor and fellow students will have similar apartments nearby.

 What will I eat?